threepears/nodechat/README.md

 $ npm install
 ```

-Now start your regular Node server with this Terminal command:
+Now make sure that your PostgreSQL database is up and running; you will have to replace the Postgres information in server.js with your own database info.
+Then, once this is done, start your regular Node server with this Terminal command:

 ```sh
 $ npm run start